What is the best way to make my wound heal up fast?

 Ensure that you are eating good quality protein and fruits and vegetables to provide zinc and vitamin A, C and E. Amongst herbal ointments I find the Kiwiherb Calendula cream, or the Ungvita ointment sold at your chemist very good.
 Your natural health practitioner can also make one specifically designed for you.

 Sometimes there is a need for an astringent action, to seal the wound.
-Here I use myrrh tincture diluted in a little water.
+Herbal medicine can be prescribed for this situation.
 It can sting a bit at first – but it is excellent for turning the corner on a weeping wound by the action of the resins.

 Make sure that the area is warm, this is a sign that there is good blood supply to the area.
 Blood brings all the necessary nutrients to heal the wound.
 If for example it is on your foot and you have cold feet, gingko and ginger would increase the peripheral circulation to the area, and then you will get a better result.